ilsep93/climate-data-pipeline/README.md

 - [X] Create a skeleton Dash dashboard to visualize climate projections
   - [X] User selects ADM based on dropdown menu
   - [X] Nested ADM selection (ie. user can only select adm2s that are in a given adm1)
-  - [ ] Line graph shows how mean and max climate for the ADM is projected to change in 2060-2081, by month.
+  - [X] Line graph shows how mean and max climate for the ADM is projected to change in 2060-2081, by month.
 Different line for each climatology.
 Each line will be labeled and have a different color.
 User can compare projections across climatologies
   - [ ] Create a map for all of West Africa ADM2s, with a darker color showing a greater temperature January and December
+  - [ ] Add details about the different climatologies and their assumptions for context